-Sea Shepherd and Taiji – a history
+Sea Shepherd and Taiji.

-In order to help secure the release of Alex and Allison, Captain Paul Watson wrote a letter to the Japanese police in which he stated that Sea Shepherd would not send anyone into Japan with the intention of breaking the law.
+On November 18, 2003, two crewmembers, Allison Lance Watson and Alex Cornelissen, dove into the bay and swam out to free 15 dolphins penned in and to be killed the following morning.
+They were immediately arrested upon returning to shore.
+In order to help secure the release of Alex and Allison, Sea Shepherd Founder Captain Paul Watson wrote a letter to the Japanese police in which he stated that Sea Shepherd would not send anyone into Japan with the intention of breaking the law.

-2011 Operation Infinite Patience
+Operation Infinite Patience